Frequently Asked Questions

 How are results calculated?

 Results from a DEXA scan are calculated based on the amount of X-ray energy absorbed by different tissues.
+Medical Implants may impact results.
 The data is processed using advanced algorithms to provide a detailed breakdown of body composition.
 This ensures that you receive the most accurate and reliable measurements.

 How often should I scan?